 The practice had an infection control policy that outlined the procedure for all issues relating to minimising the risk and spread of infections.
-The dental nurse was the infection control lead.
+One of the dental nurses was the infection control lead.

 There was a separate decontamination area.
-The dental nurse gave a demonstration of the decontamination process which was in line with guidance issued by the Department of Health, namely 'Health Technical Memorandum 01-05 -Decontamination in primary care dental practices (HTM 01-05).
-This included placing all dirty instruments into the washer disinfector, inspecting instruments under an illuminated magnifying glass to visually check for any remaining contamination (and re-washed if required); then placing in the autoclave; pouching and then date stamping, so expiry date was clear.
-Staff wore the correct personal protective equipment, such as apron and gloves during the process.
+One of the dental nurses gave a demonstration of the decontamination process which was in line with guidance issued by the Department of Health, namely 'Health Technical Memorandum 01-05 -Decontamination in primary care dental practices (HTM 01-05).
+This included: scrubbing the instruments, placing the instruments into the ultra-sonic bath, rinsing, inspecting instruments under an illuminated magnifying glass to visually check for any remaining contamination (and re-washed if required);

+placing in the autoclave; pouching and then date stamping, so expiry date was clear.
+Personal protective equipment, such as an apron and eye protection were available for use while decontaminating instruments,.

-We saw records of all the checks and tests that were carried out on the autoclaves and washer disinfector to ensure it was working effectively.
+We saw records of the checks and tests that were carried out on the autoclaves and ultra-sonic bath to ensure it was working effectively.
 The checks and tests were in line with guidance recommendations.